veloren/book/src/contributors/introduction.md

 This section of the book will give an overview on how to contribute to Veloren no matter if you got a degree or taught yourself.
 Shall it be code, assets, creatures, bug fixes, or the book itself!

+_**Note:** In this guide we assume basic computer knowledge and some curiosity to learn about what we do here by yourself._

 - [Introduction](introduction.md)
   - [Development tools](development-tools.md)
   - [Working with git](working-with-git.md)